d12trict/d12trict/README.md

 - 👋 Hi, I’m @d12trict
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently learning anything to pass the time
 - 📫 How to reach me ... don't... for now.

 <!---